spaceninja/dnd-adventures/src/adventures/history-channel/appendix-magic-items.md

 _Adventuring Gear, common_

 The crew of the station wear jumpsuits in the proper color scheme for their faction (Red for #TeamRatings, Green for #TeamEthics, and high-visibility orange for #OpsUnion).
-Wearing a uniform does not count as a disguise by itself, but it could help a character blend in with other crew.
+Wearing a uniform doesn’t count as a disguise by itself, but it could help a character blend in with other crew.

 ### [**_Vacsuit_**](#vacsuit)